AMax23/CPSC471-DatabaseProject/README.md

     1. Open [Database.php](config/Database.php) to change ``servername``, ``username``, or ``password``
     1. To change the database name, open [database.sql](config/database.sql) and change ``childDaycare`` in lines 1, 3 and 5
 * Once those changes are made, navigate to http://localhost/CPSC471-DatabaseProject/config/Install.php
+* Use the API testing tool to send API requests